jospete/hrs-fe-bluetooth-challenge/README.md

 - Disconnecting from the device
 - Include some unit tests

-The visuals are not important as long as there is something to show that these actions have been completed (ie. a list of scanned devices that you can choose to pair with, and some visual representation of the data)
+The visuals are not important as long as there is something to show that these actions have been completed (ie. a list of scanned devices that you can choose to pair with, and some visual representation of the data).
+This is a starter app for Ionic, so you are welcome to use an appropriate plugin.
+If you find yourself going beyond the allotted hours, please note your path forward and what you intended to do to complete the app.

 __Submission__
 - Send us a link to your project on GitHub with any instructions as well as details about the bluetooth device(s) you used